 A Frequently Asked Question

-Q. Why are onion, garlic and related "pungent" plants excluded from a Buddhist vegetarian diet?
+Q. Why are onion, garlic and related "pungent" plants excluded from this cuisine?

 The Shurangama Sutra

 The Shurangama Sutra, Volume 7, Part One, discusses the process of overcoming the basic cause of random thoughts that fill the mind

 ...Beings who seek samadhi should refrain from eating five pungent plants of this world....

 If these five are eaten cooked, they increase one's sexual desire; if they are eaten raw, they increase one's anger.

 [Note: The scriptures do not warn against all pungent plants, only those in the malodorous garlic/onion Allium genus.
 There is no advice against ginger, for example.]

 If this simple, straightforward rationale fails to sway the samadhi-seeker the Sutra, like many other religious texts, makes its

 Therefore, even if people in this world who eat pungent plants can expound the twelve divisions of the Sutra canon, the gods and immortals

 of the ten directions will stay far away from them because they smell so bad.
 However, after they eat these things the hungry ghosts will